Why It Works

 This left me with soy sauce, marmite, and anchovies.
 In a moment of weakness, I decided to forgo my rigorous testing protocols and just went ahead and threw all three into my next batch.
 Woot!
 That's some meaty poultry!
 Using all three of them in conjunction with each other was better than simply upping the amount of any single one.
 But why?

 Turns out that when it comes to umami, glutamates aren't the only players in the field.
-There is a new hot molecule in town that's been preening for the spotlight.
-I'm sure we'll all be hearing about soon: inosinate.
-Although inosinates don't add much umami flavor on their own, they act in synergy with glutamates, causing them to bind more tightly to receptors on our tongue.; They are the Robin to glutamate's Batman—they aren't necessary for the job, but holy savory ground meat patties! do they sure help a lot.
+There is another molecule in town: inosinate.
+Although inosinates don't add much umami flavor on their own, they act in synergy with glutamates, causing them to bind more tightly to receptors on our tongue.
+They are the Robin to glutamate's Batman—they aren't necessary for the job, but holy savory ground meat patties do they sure help a lot!
 Anchovies happen to be extremely rich in inosinates, so when used in conjunction with glutamate-rich marmite and soy sauce, the three work much better than the sum of their parts.

-- Dairy: Asides from adding a trivial amount of fat, both milk and eggs contain proteins that can interfere with the cross-linking of meat proteins, creating more tender results (think bolognese sauce made with milk, or a meatloaf made with egg).
+- Dairy: Aside from adding a trivial amount of fat, both milk and eggs contain proteins that can interfere with the cross-linking of meat proteins, creating more tender results (think Bolognese sauce made with milk, or a meatloaf made with egg).
 I tried cottage cheese, yogurt (which also contains enzymes that can break down meat proteins), ricotta, and whole egg.

 - Grains and legumes: Grains contain starch molecules that have a tendency to hang on to water very tightly.
 In addition, if distributed well enough, the pieces of grain should physically interfere with the meat proteins binding with each other.
 I tried white bread made into a panade with a bit of milk, crushed crackers, cooked lentils, cooked ground pasta, and cooked rice.